Vitamin deficiencies are supposed to be a thing of the past. But a lack of vitamin B12 may be surprisingly common.

 It took a long time for this woman’s problem to be diagnosed.
 Her doctors had not considered the possibility that her many symptoms could be due to a drug-induced lack of cobalamin.

-Symptoms of a Lack of Vitamin B12 Include:
+Symptoms of Low Levels of Cobalamin Include:

 anemia, nerve damage (burning, tingling, weakness or numbness in hands and feet), difficulty in sensing vibration, unsteadiness and psychological side effects.
 Depression, confusion and poor memory may be mistaken for early onset of Alzheimer’s disease.